 Satellite based modelling of protein content in winter wheat and malting barley

 Adopting precision agriculture to improve the cultivation of old wheat varieties in Tuscany (Italy)

 Presented by Fabbri, C.

 Davide CammaranoRoom 104

-Identifying yield gaps and causes in cotton using multi-layered, whole-farm datasets
+Identifying yield stability and drivers of yield variability in cotton using multi-layered, whole-farm datasets